BRIEF SUMMARY AND INTRODUCTION: Until just a few

 partnerships and sole proprietorships) include the following:

-limited liability; and, unlike limited partners in
+have limited liability; and, unlike limited partners in

 a limited partnership, they do not lose their limited